nachiketgalande1609/English-Vocabulary-Builder/README.md

 # GRE Vocabulary Learning App

-This Flask application is designed to assist users, particularly those preparing for the GRE exam, in learning and memorizing vocabulary words.
+This Flask application is designed to assist students, particularly those preparing for the GRE/other competitive exams, in learning and memorizing vocabulary words.
 The app provides a user-friendly interface to explore and practice GRE words from Barron's 333 and Barron's 800 lists.
 Additionally, it offers a quiz feature to test your knowledge.

 ## Table of Contents
 - [Introduction](#introduction)